 Prior to founding Aptima in 1995, Daniel was engineering group leader and program manager at Alphatech (now BAE Systems), where he coordinated projects in the decision-making, training, and human engineering areas.

-For the last 25 years Daniel’s research interests have included the application of rigorous modeling and experimental methods to improve decision-making performance, develop expertise in field settings, and apply systems engineering methods to the design of large-scale organizations.
-In addition to his technical pursuits, his many industry activities include participating in various technology leadership forums, and serving on the board of directors of small technology businesses.
+For the last 25 years, Daniel’s research interests have included the application of rigorous modeling and experimental methods to improve decision-making performance, develop expertise in field settings, and apply systems engineering methods to the design of large-scale organizations.
+In addition to his technical pursuits, his many industry activities include participating in various technology leadership forums and serving on the board of directors for small technology businesses.

 Freeman, J., Grande, D., & Serfaty, D. (2009).
 A model of organizations, systems, and technologies.
 Proceedings of Delft Cooperation on Intelligent Systems Human Factors Event 2009, 13-14 October, Delft, The Netherlands.

 Grande, D., Black, J. T., Freeman, J., Sorber, T., & Serfaty, D. (2009).
 Use of dynamic models and operational architecture to solve complex Navy staffing challenges.
 Proceedings of the MODSIM WORLD 2009, Virginia Beach, VA.

 Levchuk, G., Skarin, B., Pattipati, K., & Serfaty, D. (2008).
 SECURE: Stochastic Enhanced Control of Unstable Regional Environments.
 Proceedings of the 13th International Command and Control Research and Technology Symposium, Seattle, WA.